This award recognizes student leaders that impact the WSU community and encourage others to learn and engage with leadership offerings at WSU.

 Each recipient of this award shall receive an individual recognition plaque and will have their name included on a plaque in the Student Involvement office.
-The recipient will also be photographed and interviewed on how they got involved at WSU and any suggestions they have for others who want to get involved.
+The recipient will also be interviewed on how they got involved at WSU and suggestions they have for others who want to get involved.
 This information will go out in student publications as a way to spread the word about what students have learned in their involvements.

 Each nomination will be reviewed by a committee from the Leadership Center in Student Involvement.
 Awardees will be announced on the 1st of each month.
 Please direct all questions to firstname.lastname@example.org.